cyrusobrien/cyrusobrien/_pages/photos.md

 title: "Cyrus O'Brien - Photos from the Archives"
 layout: piclay
 excerpt: "Photos from the Archives"
-permalink: /photos/
+permalink: /exhibit/
 ---

-# Photos from the Archives
+# Multimedia and Public Scholarship

 This short digital exhibit is intended to provide a point of entry into the history of Florida's criminal justice systems.
 I found these images while conducting research at the State Archives of Florida and other libraries.
 I've written a short, informal caption to contextualize each image.
 To pause the slide show, simply hover over the image or its caption.